 Applicable laws and provisions of Resolution 12-62 require the District Chief Executive Officer to prepare a written report recommending the rates for the Safe, Clean Water and Natural Flood Protection Special Tax, which was approved by voters on November 6, 2012.
-Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2013-14 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
-Staff recommends that the special tax rates for fiscal year 2014-15 be set at their maximum level, which would reflect a 3.00 percent increase versus fiscal year 2013-14.
+Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2015-16 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
+The CPI-U for San Francisco-Oakland-San Jose from February 2015 to February 2016 was 3%.
+As such, staff recommends that the special tax rates for fiscal year 2016-17 be set at their maximum level, which would also reflect a 3.00 percent increase versus fiscal year 2015-16.
 Despite projections that there will be a funding surplus at program-end, staff believes the recommendation is fiscally responsible when taking into account the uncertainty of receiving state funding, and the uncertainty associated with the future costs of proposed major capital projects.